French Revolution: Causes

-The problem lay in the assessment and collection of the taxes used to fund government expenditure.
-Rates varied widely from one region to another, often bore little or no relation to the amounts set out in official decrees, and were collected inconsistently.
-It was the complexity as much as the financial burden that caused resentment; complaints from the nobility were not affected by paying significantly less than other classes.
-Attempts to make the system more transparent were blocked by the regional Parlements which controlled financial policy.
-The resulting impasse in the face of widespread economic distress led to the calling of the Estates-General, which became radicalised by the struggle for control of public finances.
+While the state also experienced a debt crisis, the level of debt itself was not high compared with Britain's.
+A significant problem was that tax rates varied widely from one region to another, were often different from the official amounts, and were collected inconsistently.
+The complexity and lack of accountability caused resentment among all taxpayers.
+Attempts to simplify the system were blocked by the regional Parlements which approved financial policy.
+The resulting impasse led to the calling of the Estates General of 1789, which became radicalised by the struggle for control of public finances.